mwshinn/PyDDM/doc/cookbook/index.rst

-PyDDM Cook Book
+PyDDM Cookbook
 ===============

-Here are a list of examples of common model features and how to implement them in PyDDM.  **If you created an example or model in PyDDM and would like it to be added to the cook book, please** `send it to us <mailto:maxwell.shinn@yale.edu>`_ **so we can add it**.
+Here are a list of examples of common model features and how to implement them in PyDDM.  **If you created an example or model in PyDDM and would like it to be added to the cookbook, please** `send it to us <mailto:maxwell.shinn@yale.edu>`_ **so we can add it**.
 Include the author(s) of the example or model and optionally a literature reference so that we can give you proper credit and direct